benjdelt/spotify-lyrics/README.md

 # Spotify-Lyrics

 A full stack web app built with **React, Redux** and **Express**.
 It connects to the **Spotify API** and to **API Seeds Lyrics** to automatically get the information and the lyrics of the track currently being played on the user's Spotify account.
-Users can also see information and lyrics for the five more recently played tracks on their account,
+Users can also see information and lyrics for the five more recently played tracks on their account.

 This app is deployed on [Heroku](http://bens-spotify-lyrics.herokuapp.com/).